vishal-kumawat-appinventiv/e-composer-AI2680/README.md

 - PWA is a web application that can be installed on the user's device and run offline.
 - It provides a native app-like experience to the user, with features such as push notifications, offline access, and app-like navigation.
+- vite-plugin-pwa is used for PWA and assets-generator for icons.

 ```
 {